Terradue/app-package-training-bids23/docs/index.md

 To achieve this, developers follow the steps described below.

 * Prepare one or more container images containing the execution dependencies of the software.
-* Prepare the CWL CommandLineTool document(s) wrapping the command line tool available container(s).
+* Prepare the CWL CommandLineTool document(s) wrapping the command line tool available in container(s).
 * Prepare the CWL Workflow orchestrating CWL CommandLineTool document(s) wrapping the command line tool available container(s).
 * Test the application package in one or more execution scenarios.